KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ### Feature Normalization and Scaling

 The diverse nature of multimodal depression indicators necessitates a sophisticated approach to feature normalization and scaling that preserves the clinically relevant aspects of each modality while ensuring comparability across different features.
-Our preprocessing pipeline implements a comprehensive normalization strategy that addresses the unique characteristics of each data type while maintaining the integrity of depression-relevant signal components.
+The preprocessing pipeline implements a comprehensive normalization strategy that addresses the unique characteristics of each data type while maintaining the integrity of depression-relevant signal components.

 In the audio domain, the normalization strategy addresses the challenges posed by varying recording conditions and individual differences in speech production.
 The implementation employs amplitude normalization to account for differences in recording levels while preserving the perceptually relevant aspects of speech through logarithmic scaling of frequency-based features.
 This approach ensures that the analysis focuses on meaningful variations in speech characteristics rather than technical differences in recording conditions.